Your guide to understanding CBDCsAugust 1, 2023 | By Vicki Hyman

 Where does cash come from?
 Your country’s central bank — like the U.S. Federal Reserve or the Bank of Japan — authorizes the printing of paper bills that make their way to your wallet.
 Here’s the thing: Fewer people are carrying cash these days, if we even have a physical wallet.
 We’re paying with cards and digital wallets.

-As the world is becoming more digital, central banks are investigating — and in a few cases already launching or testing — their own digital versions of paper money, called central bank digital currencies, or CBDCs.
+As the world is becoming more digital, central banks are investigating — and in a number of cases already launching or testing — their own digital versions of paper money, called central bank digital currencies, or CBDCs.

 1. something that is circulated as a medium of exchange; money